yetanotherco/aligned_layer/docs/guides/setup_holesky.md

 make upgrade_registry_coordinator
 ```

-Make sure to set environment variables in a `.env` file in the same directory as the upgrade script (`contracts/scripts/`).
+Make sure to set environment variables in a `.env` file in the same directory as the upgrade
+script (`contracts/scripts/`).

 ### Go smart contract Bindings

-Also you must re-generate the Go smart contract bindings:
+Also, you must re-generate the Go smart contract bindings:

 ```bash
 make bindings